-We’ve got everything you need to know about the upcoming Marvel movie schedule all in one place!
-The Marvel superhero movie plan now stretches all the way to 2023 (and beyond).
+We’ve got everything you need to know about the upcoming Marvel movie (and TV!) schedule all in one place!
+The Marvel Cinematic Universe plan now stretches all the way to 2023 (and beyond).
 The amazing thing is, it’s even more ambitious than we anticipated, with new movies getting announced all the time.
 It looks like even something on the massive scale of Avengers: Endgame was only the beginning.
 How can anything ever be bigger than that crazy Avengers: Endgame finale?

-We’ve compiled as much information as we can find on every Marvel movie coming out in the next few years in a handy release calendar for you.
+We’ve compiled as much information as we can find on every Marvel movie and TV series coming out in the next few years in a handy release calendar for you.
 This is where you can check out all the details on Marvel Phase 4 and beyond.
-You probably want to know a little more about the future of the MCU and all the other Marvel movies in development.
-Well, we’ve got you covered!
-However, be advised, almost every single MCU Phase 4 date has recently shifted because of the ongoing coronavirus pandemic which is wreaking havoc with every industry in the world, so update your calendars accordingly!
+However, be advised, almost every single MCU Phase 4 movie release date remains in flux because of the ongoing coronavirus pandemic which is wreaking havoc with every industry in the world, so bookmark this page and check back frequently for updates.

 Release Date: March 19, 2021